Congo rebels advance to outskirts of Goma

 More than three-quarters of a million people have fled their homes since the latest fighting in eastern Congo erupted in April when a group of soldiers mutinied to form the M23 group.

-The rebels accused Kinshasa of failing to respect a 2009 peace deal that ended a previous rebellion in North Kivu and integrated insurgents into the national army.
+The rebels accused Kinshasa of failing to respect a 2009 peace deal which ended a previous rebellion in North Kivu and integrated insurgents into the national army.

-European Union foreign affairs chief Catherine Ashton called on the rebels to halt their offensive on Goma.

-"We are particularly preoccupied by the fate of more than 70,000 internally displaced persons who have started leaving the camp of Kanyaruchinya, north of Goma," she said.

 "People are moving around the city.
 I do know a lot of people are sending their families out if they have the financial means to do that," Riebl said.